ni/systemlink-enterprise-examples/Dynamic Form Fields Configuration Example/README.md

 ## How to use this example

-Before using this example file, you should check and update his content:
+Before using this example file, you should check and update the following content:

   - update all workspace IDs to the correct one
   - check and update the resource type to define the resource in which the